Non-Toxic Methods to Get Rid of Mold in Your House

 Relying on smell is not an effective method to identify a mold issue, as some individuals may not perceive any odor at all.

 The intensity of the mold odor can vary depending on the type of mold, the amount of mold present, and the environmental conditions.
-In areas where mold is prevalent, such as basements or places with water damage, the smell can become overwhelming and serve as an important warning sign that indicates the need for further investigation and remediation.
+In areas where mold is prevalent, such as basements or places with water damage, the smell can be overwhelming.
+Take that as an important warning sign to investigate further and begin remediation.

 If you can detect a moldy smell but can’t see any visible mold, it’s not a good idea to dismiss it.
 Ignoring a mold odor could lead to problems, as some mold types (like stachybotrys chartarum, or “black mold”) release mycotoxins that could be harmful to your health and cause various issues in living beings.